copilot-extensions/function-calling-extension/README.md

 > Copilot Extensions are in public beta and may be subject to change.

 ## Description
-This project is a Go application that demonstrates how to use function calling in a GitHub Copilot Extension.
+This project is a Go application that demonstrates how to use function calling in an agent-based GitHub Copilot Extension.

 ## Prerequisites